-Our PM&R Residency Program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) and offers outstanding clinical experiences in all aspects of adult and pediatric clinical neuro-rehabilitation, musculoskeletal medicine to include interventional physiatry, electrodiagnostic medicine and amputee care.
+The Program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The program offers outstanding clinical experiences in all aspects of adult and pediatric clinical rehabilitation, musculoskeletal medicine, interventional physiatry and electrodiagnostic medicine.

 The Program provides residents with comprehensive Core didactic curriculum, which covers all aspects of Rehabilitation Medicine.
-In addition to core curriculum, there are monthly Grand Rounds, clinical case conferences, journal club and several lecture series in Neuromuscular Medicine, Musculoskeletal Core and Evidence-Based Core for management of Brain and Stroke population.
+In addition to core curriculum, there are monthly clinical case conferences, journal club and several lecture series in Neuromuscular & Electrodiagnostic Medicine, Musculoskeletal Core and Evidence-Based Brain Recovery Core.

 There are many challenges in the constantly expanding field of rehabilitation.
-PM&R Program makes all efforts to incorporate new areas of training into the clinical and academic curricula.
+Our Program makes all efforts to incorporate new areas of training into the clinical and academic curricula.

-We believe, that our PM&R Residency Program will prepare you well for a career in either private practice or academic medicine, as well as Board certification in Physical Medicine and Rehabilitation.
+We believe that our PM&R Residency Program will prepare residents well for a career in either private practice or academic medicine, as well as Board certification in Physical Medicine and Rehabilitation.

-PM&R Residency program offers two training tracks: 4-year categorical track, and 3-year advanced track.
+PM&R Residency program offers two training tracks: 4-year categorical and 3-year advanced tracks.

 Residents who join the program on the advanced track complete 36 months of PM&R training.
 The prerequisite for this track is a completion of 12 months of basic clinical training, such as a transitional year or internship; these must be accredited by ACGME, Royal College of Physicians, or AOA.